 The document titled Entering Dates on the RDL (PDF) may also be useful.
 If retention is defined by fiscal year, provide fiscal year (FY) dates.
 If retention is defined by semester, list semester and year in those columns.

-- AC+2 Where AC=end of semester, dispose of records through Summer 2017 (Summer 2019 was the last full semester completed.)
+- AC+2 Where AC=end of semester, dispose of records through Fall 2017.
+(Fall 2019 was the last full semester completed.)